 - 1. The clutch cable adjuster nut is located on the bottom of the clutch cover on the engine.
 Loosen the lock nut. - 2.
 Turn the cable adjuster completely inward to provide maximum lever freeplay. - 3.
-Remove the clutch lever c-clip () and pin ().
+Remove the nut (1) and pin (2).
 Disconnect the clutch cable from the clutch lever.